Skip to content

 Open or Closed Compartments?

-A wooden TV unit can be completely open (visible compartments), completely closed (with doors), or a combination of both.
+A wooden TV unit can be fully open (visible compartments), fully closed (with doors), or a combination of both.
 Each has its advantages:

-• Open compartments: easily accessible, decorative, suitable for speakers and display items.
+• Open compartments: easily accessible, decorative, suitable for speakers and showpieces.
 Disadvantage: everything is visible — including clutter.

-• Closed compartments (doors): tidy, cables hidden, ideal for game consoles, routers, and DVD players.
+• Closed compartments (doors): neat, cables hidden, ideal for game consoles, routers, and DVD players.
 Choose soft-close hinges for that luxurious feel.

 With or Without Legs?

-Legs give a TV unit an airy character — you see the floor underneath, which makes the room appear larger.
-Slim, metal legs in matt black or gold are very popular right now.
+Legs give a TV unit an airy character — you can see the floor underneath, which makes the room appear larger.
+Narrow, metal legs in matte black or gold are very popular now.
 A TV unit without legs (flat on the floor) looks more robust and provides more storage height.
 A floating TV unit (wall-mounted) gives the most modern, spacious effect.

 Cable Management

-At Industrial Home, we take cable management into account.
-We provide holes in the back panel for cable routing as standard.
-Upon request, we can install cable trays or channels on the back.
+At Industrial Home, we consider cable management.
+We standardly provide holes in the back panel for cable routing.
+Upon request, we can install cable ducts or channels on the back.
 This keeps everything organized — even behind your beautiful wooden TV unit.

 What is the ideal height for a wooden TV unit?